loda-lang/loda-cpp/README.md

 #### check

 Check if a program for an OEIS sequence is correct.
 For interactive output, use `-b 1` to enable b-file printing.
 Use `-c -1` to allow an unlimited number of execution cycles.

-## Additional Resources

-* [loda-lang.org](https://loda-lang.org): Main home page of LODA.
-* [loda-programs](https://github.com/loda-lang/loda-programs): Repository of mined LODA programs for OEIS sequences.
-* [loda-rust](https://github.com/loda-lang/loda-rust): Interpreter and web interface written in Rust.

-## Development

-If you want to contribute to `loda-cpp`, the best starting point for reading the code is probably [program.hpp](/src/include/program.hpp).
-It contains the model classes for programs including operands, operations and programs.
-You can find the implementation of all arithmetics operations in [semantics.cpp](/src/semantics.cpp).
-Apart from container classes for sequences and memory, the main part of the operational semantics of programs is implemented in [interpreter.cpp](/src/interpreter.cpp).
-The evaluation of programs to sequences is coded in [evaluator.cpp](/src/evaluator.cpp).

-For mining, there are multiple generator implementations, which are used to create random programs.
-They are configured via [miners.json](/miners.default.json) and use statistics from the existing programs stored in the `stats` folder.
-To reduce and index the target sequences, we use [Matcher](/src/include/matcher.hpp) classes.
-They allow matching of sequences modulo additional operations such as linear transformations.

-To reduce and normalize the programs we use the [Optimizer](/src/include/optimizer.hpp) and the [Minimizer](/src/include/minimizer.hpp) class.

-There is a test suite in [test.cpp](/src/test.cpp) which can be executed using `loda test`.
-This is also automatically executed as an action in the GitHub workflow.